dch82/awesome-web/README.md

 ### Technology

 - [Hacker News](http://news.ycombinator.com/news):
-  General forum with a focus on technology and hacker[^hacking] culture, however discussions on other topics are also common
+  General forum with a focus on technology and hacker culture, however discussions on other topics are also common
 - [GBATemp](http://gbatemp.net)
   \[Contain unobtrusive but personalised ads\]:
-  Forum on hacking[^hacking] technology, with a focus on game consoles
+  Forum on hacking consumer electronics, with a focus on game consoles

 ## Publications